 The Annual Fund provides unrestricted financial support for Dayspring Christian Academy.
 These gifts enable the school to meet regular operating expenses and allow us to enhance the educational opportunities for our students.
-Annual Fund Support is requested through letters mailed in November and May as well as the Extra Ordinary Give in November.
+Annual Fund Support is requested through letters mailed in November and May.

-C. Sub Sale - October/February
+C. Sub Sale - Fall/Spring

-Every family is encouraged to support Dayspring through the sub sale.
+Every family is encouraged to support the Dayspring Athletic Department's Booster Club through the sub sale.
 Sell to family, friends, co-workers, and church members.
 It is also a great opportunity to share the ministry of Dayspring.
-This event traditionally is a tremendous fundraising event for the school.
-Your participation helps keep tuition costs down.